Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 What is Medicare's Extra Help Program?

-Before 2024, there were two different categories of Extra Help (full and partial) but that changed in 2024 under the Inflation Reduction Act.
+Before 2024, there were two different categories of Extra Help (full and partial), but that changed in 2024 under the Inflation Reduction Act.
 Everyone eligible for Extra Help now gets full Extra Help benefits.

 Am I eligible for Extra Help?

-To be eligible for Extra Help, your income in 2025 cannot exceed $23,475 for an individual or $31,725 for a married couple living together.
-In addition, resources/assets must not exceed $17,600 for an individual and $35,130 for married couples2 (the financial limits are higher if you have dependents living with you, or if you live in Alaska or Hawaii; the limits are adjusted annually, usually in the early spring, after updated federal poverty level guidelines are published).
+The financial limits are higher if you have dependents living with you, or if you live in Alaska or Hawaii.
+The limits are adjusted annually, usually in the early spring, after updated federal poverty level guidelines are published.

-Resources do not include the value of your car or home, but do include stocks, bonds, and bank accounts.1 (The Social Security Administration has more details about what does and doesn’t count as resources).
+Resources do not include the value of your car or home, but do include stocks, bonds, and bank accounts.2 (The Social Security Administration has more details about what does and doesn’t count as resources).

 Will Extra Help reduce my out-of-pocket costs?

-CMS estimated in 2023 that up to 2 million Medicare enrollees could be eligible for Extra Help but not enrolled.8 If you think you might be eligible, apply online or call Social Security at 1-800-772-1213.
+CMS estimated in 2023 that up to 2 million Medicare enrollees could be eligible for Extra Help but not enrolled.9 If you think you might be eligible, apply online or call Social Security at 1-800-772-1213.

 Does Extra Help allow me to change my Part D coverage?